Changboyang/STR/README.md

 7. We did a comparative experiment of related GRU and TTR.
 Experimental results **PA-MPJPE: 62.7(GRU) vs. 61.6(TTR), Accel: 9.0(GRU) vs. 8.4(TTR)**.

 8. we conducted ablation experiments inside the TTR.
 We divide the input of TTR into 1, 2, 4, and 8 sub-fragments. **PA-MPJPE: 62.7 (Undivided) vs. 62.0 (2 fragments) vs.  61.6 (TTR:4 fragments) vs. 62.6 (8 fragments)**.

+## Reconstruction results of invisible parts from alternative viewpoints